Day to Day Life of Commercial Pilots

 There are usually two pilots on short haul flights, a First Officer and a Captain.

 The roster is usually fixed with set days off, and this gives you the advantage of being able to plan your life in advance.
-The short haul vary in stability depending on which airline you are working for.
-With some airlines, they might hardly change at all after they’ve been issued, at other airlines, they might be changed right up until the last minute.
+The short haul rosters vary in stability depending on which airline you are working for.
+At some airlines, rosters might seldom change after they’ve been issued, but at other airlines, your roster might change reguarly which can limit your ability to plan your life.

 Typical Short Haul Roster